-Post-trial the release site will remain fallow to enable easy identification of volunteers.
-The site will be inspected monthly between April and November (the growing season of potato) and any volunteers identified will be immediately destroyed either by application of a systemic broadleaf herbicide or by hand pulling plants and digging out tubers/root systems.
-These will then be autoclaved within the Sainsbury Laboratory.
-If volunteers are found at the end of the 2-year period, DEFRA recommendations will be followed for the management of the release site.
+Following completion of the 3-year trial, the release sites will remain fallow to enable easy identification of volunteers.
+The sites will be inspected monthly between March and November and any volunteers identified will be immediately destroyed either by application of a systematic broadleaf herbicide or by hand pulling plants and digging out tubers/root systems.
+These will then be destroyed by deep burying or incineration/autoclaving.
+If volunteers are found at the end of the two-year 'fallow' period, DEFRA recommendations will be followed for the management of the release site.
+Both raw data and reports of inspections of groundkeepers and volunteers will be maintained and provided to DEFRA.
+The cultivation of the release site after the monitoring programme has concluded will be according to local crop rotation practice for potatoes.